bradjballard/sajayshah.github.io/_posts/2017-11-27-ordin-task-manager.md

 **Mistakes**

  1. [OrdinListViewController.m](https://github.com/sajayshah/OrdinApp/blob/master/Ordin/OrdinListViewController.m)
- 2. commits on Github.
- 3. No tests.
+ 2. No tests.
 Well kind of.
 See 1.
+ 3. commits on Github.
  4. Abandoned design patterns.

 **Takeaways**

 > I loved every minute I spent on this project because I made it for me.

-With software there's a prevalent problem with overfitting solutions.
+With software there's this prevalent problem of overfitting solutions.
 Software engineers often feel pressure to add bells and whistles fearing users will leave their ecosystem for the next shiny thing.
 The value proposition gets replaced with "***We need to increase our daily active users.***"

-I never moved forward cloud integration, in-app advertising, or in-app purchases.
+I never moved forward with cloud integration, in-app advertising, or in-app purchases.
 Ordin solved my problem and proved useful throughout my college career.
 I still pay my yearly Apple Developer fee to keep it on the App Store because I believe in what Ordin represents:

 Software engineering is about solving problems and I solved mine.
 -----------------------------------------------------------------